paulfrankallan/MyBooks/README.md

 ## Suggestions for Improvements

 ### Architecture
-- Implement a fully modularized architecture for better scalability
+- Implement a fully modularied architecture for better scalability
 - Treat Book Details bottom sheet as it's own screen and provide it's own ViewModel
 - Share common code  or state handling across ViewModels/Repositories; to reduce duplicate and boilerplate code (BaseViewModel etc)
 - Add a local database for offline support using Room